All Episodes

 From 18 some odd to 1965, no, from 1924 to 1965, we shut down immigration.

-How many people know that there was none?
+How many people know that?

-That's not happening with immigration today.
+That's not happening with immigration today, at least not universally.

-After no immigration from 24 to 65, then we opened the uh the border again, and in 20 years we're out of control.
+Then we opened the the border again and in 20 years we're out of control, 3 million undocumented living in the shadows.

 You know the drill.

-Just like it meant nothing in 65 when Ted Kennedy started making the case again.
+Now the early promises in 86, securing the border meant nothing, just like it meant nothing in 65 when Ted Kennedy started making the case again.

 It's all predictable.

-Two weeks and many thousands of miles later, a U.S. immigration and customs enforcement flight brought Elsa Ramirez back to the bad lands of Honduras in Cologne province, still fearing her husband's killers, and now lacking a plan for survival.
+Two weeks and many thousands of miles later, a U.s Immigration AND Customs enforcement flight brought Elsa Ramirez back to the badlands of Honduras in Cologne province, still fearing her husband's killers and now lacking a plan for survival.

 I didn't want to come back, she said.

-Overwhelmed by unaccompanied minors and women with children crossing illegally.
+And I can't do that here, overwhelmed by unaccompanied minors and women with children crossing illegally.

-U.S. authorities have stepped up deportations back to Central America.
+U.s authorities have stepped up deportations back to Central America.

-Ramirez was one of 58 women and children who returned last week on a U.S. flight to San Pedro Sula, considered one of the most dangerous cities in the world.
+Ramirez was one of 58 women and children who returned last week on a U.s flight to San Pedro Sula, considered one of the most dangerous cities in the world.

 Actually, the number was only 36.